ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

-   It is worth noting that in the network scenarios analyzed in this document (where switching is performed only at the ODU layer), the Ethernet abstract topologies reported by the PNCs describes only the Ethernet client access links: no Ethernet TE switching capabilities are reported in these Ethernet abstract topologies, to report that the underlying networt domain is not capable supporting Ethernet TE Tunnels/LSPs.
+   It is worth noting that in the network scenarios analyzed in this document (where switching is performed only at the ODU layer), the Ethernet abstract topologies reported by the PNCs describe only the Ethernet client access links: no Ethernet TE switching capabilities are reported in these Ethernet abstract topologies, to report that the underlying network domain is not capable supporting Ethernet TE Tunnels/LSPs.

 {: #domain1-topo}